-- Absentee ballots turned in at the polls on election day, - Write-in ballots, or - Provisional ballots voted at polls and sealed in envelopes for further research.
+- Vote By Mail ballots turned in at the polls on election day

+- Write-in ballots

+- Provisional ballots voted at the polls

-Semi-official election results are updated following an add-on count.
+Semi-official election results are updated following a supplemental count.
 If a race is very close, the outcome may not be known until the canvass is complete.